meadsteve/meadsteve.github.io/_posts/2021-10-01-learning-rust.markdown

 My worry here is that I will accidentally change something rather than doing it on purpose.

-### A semicolon between and expression and a statement
+### A semicolon between an expression and a statement

 ```rust
 // This returns x + 1